apilnik/ansible_new_disk_in_lvm_configuration/README.md

 # ansible_new_disk_lvm_configuration
-##### After adding a new disk to the virtual machine, it will help to configure lvm.
+##### After adding a new disk to the virtual machine, it will automatically configure lvm.

 ###### Vars:
 ###### "vg_name" => Volume Group name like "appvg"